SapienzaNLP/xl-amr/README.md

     bash scripts/download_artifacts.sh

 **Also please unzip all the zipped files you find inside the data folder before continuing with the other steps.

+### If you need our silver data based on AMR 2.0 translations please contact us by email!

+Download XL-AMR best checkpoints* per language here: [CHECKPOINTS](https://drive.google.com/drive/folders/1_tu6EJET20pi5IG3T-807hDpBjtkPs7W?usp=sharing)

+<sub>*Please take care of the paths in the config file according to your file structure in case of exceptions, before sending an email or opening an issue.

 ## 2. Gold Dataset
 1 - Download AMR 2.0 ([LDC2017T10](https://catalog.ldc.upenn.edu/LDC2017T10)) and AMR 2.0 - Four Translations ([LDC2020T07](https://catalog.ldc.upenn.edu/LDC2020T07)).